dzeke/GlenCanyonDamEnergyPrices/README.md

-# How do energy prices at Glen Canyon Dam change by hour and month
+# How do energy prices at Glen Canyon Dam change by hour and month?

 This repository has the purpose to answer the question: How do energy prices at Glen Canyon Dam change by hour and month?